 Finding an otoplasty surgeon

-You may want to ask your doctor (GP) for advice on a suitable and reputable doctor or hospital where otoplasty is performed.
+You may want to ask your doctor for advice on a suitable and reputable surgeon or hospital where otoplasty is performed.
 At your first consultation, you should ask the surgeon about their training and experience.
-It is preferable to have this procedure done by a reputable professional who is specially trained to perform otoplasty and has a lot of experience in carrying out this type of surgery.
+It is preferable to have this procedure done by a surgeon who is specially trained to perform otoplasty and has a lot of experience in carrying out this type of surgery.

 Medical issues of otoplasty

 Before the operation, you need to discuss a range of medical issues with your surgeon including:

 - Physical health – an examination will help your doctor or surgeon to decide if the treatment is appropriate.

 - Medical history – some pre-existing conditions and surgery you have had in the past may influence decisions about this operation, including the type of anaesthetic that is used.

 - Risks and possible complications – it is important that you understand the risks and complications so that you can weigh up whether otoplasty is right for you.

 - Preparations and supplements – tell the surgeon about any that you take on a regular basis or have recently taken, including over-the-counter preparations such as fish oils and vitamin supplements.